eledaveri/DLALabs/Lab4/readme.md

 The lab focuses on two main aspects:

 ### 1. Out-of-Distribution (OOD) Detection
-- A model trained on a fixed dataset (e.g., CIFAR-10) tends to output **overconfident predictions** even for samples not belonging to the training distribution.
-- **OOD detection** aims to detect such inputs and reject them rather than misclassify.
+A model trained on a fixed dataset (e.g., CIFAR-10) can produce overconfident predictions for samples outside the training distribution, so **OOD detection** aims to identify and reject such inputs rather than misclassifying them.
-- These are the main approaches explored:
+These are the main approaches explored:
   - **Softmax confidence**: using the maximum predicted probability as a score.
   - **Autoencoders**: reconstructing inputs.
 Since they only learn to reconstruct ID samples, OOD images yield higher reconstruction errors.
   - **ODIN**: a technique that improves OOD detection by applying **temperature scaling** to softmax outputs and adding a **small perturbation** to increase the gap between ID and OOD scores.

 2. **Adversarial Learning**
-   - Deep learning models are vulnerable to **adversarial attacks**, where small imperceptible perturbations cause misclassifications.
-   - One of the simplest methods to generate adversarial examples is **FGSM (Fast Gradient Sign Method)**, which adds a perturbation to the original input proportional to the gradient of the loss with respect to the input.
-   - **Adversarial training** improves robustness by injecting adversarial examples during training, making the model less sensitive to such perturbations (at the cost of a small drop in clean accuracy)
+Deep learning models are vulnerable to **adversarial attacks**, where small imperceptible perturbations can cause misclassifications; one common method to generate such examples is **FGSM (Fast Gradient Sign Method)**, which perturbs the input proportionally to the gradient of the loss with respect to it, and **adversarial training** mitigates this vulnerability by including these perturbed examples during training, improving robustness at the cost of a slight reduction in clean accuracy.

 ---